semestry/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation

-- [ ] This change requires updating the product documentation or help page.
+Does this change require updating the product documentation or help page?
+If yes, are these taken care of?
+Or has a separate work item been created (reference here)?
-  - [ ] This has been done.
-  - [ ] A separate work item has been created: #???

 ## Upgrade notes for breaking changes